Maryam1994-cor/Language-learning-application/README.md

 The relational database concepts and database scripting approach used in this project are based on Chapters 23 and 24 of the assigned course textbook.

-OpenAI ChatGPT was used to assist with:

-- reviewing SQL syntax;
-- creating the database user scripts;
-- organizing the database initialization process;
-- reviewing Python database connection code;
-- improving project documentation;
-- testing database permissions and application behavior.

-All AI-generated suggestions were reviewed, edited, and tested before being included in the project.

 ## Academic Integrity

 The project author is responsible for understanding and explaining all submitted code.